-At Mates on a Mission, we are forever touched by the beautiful children who have become part of our family.
-Some of these precious souls are no longer with us, yet their light continues to shine in every memory made and every life we touch.
+At Mates on a Mission, we are forever changed by the beautiful children who become part of our family.
+While some of these precious children are no longer with us, their light lives on through the memories we helped create and the lives they continue to touch.

 Our MOAM Angels remind us why we do what we do – to bring joy, comfort and togetherness in the time that matters most.
 Though their journeys were far too short, their courage, laughter and love will always remain with us.